ibm-cloud-docs/watsonxdata/snowflake_conn.md

 # Snowflake
 {: #snowflake_database}

-Snowflake is a cloud hosted relational database for building data warehouse.
+Snowflake is a cloud-hosted relational database for building data warehouse.
 {: shortdesc}

  Configure the following details for Snowflake data source: